deepmodeling/deepks-kit/examples/water_cluster/README.md

 ```
 Due to the complexity of the neural network functional, we use looser (but still accurate enough) convergence criteria in `scf_args`, with `conv_tol` to be 1e-6.

 The training parameters are provided in the `train_input` key, similar to `init_train`.
 But since we are restarting from the existing model, no `model_args` is needed, and the preprocessing procedure can be turned off.
-In addition, we add `with_force: true` in `data_args` and `force_factor: 1` in `train_args` to enable using forces in training.
+In addition, we add `extra_label: true` in `data_args` and `force_factor: 1` in `train_args` to enable using forces in training.
 The total number of training epochs is also reduced to 5000.
 The learning rate starts as 1e-4 and decays by a factor of 0.5 for every 1000 steps.

 ## Machine settings